top of page

 PROJECT OVERVIEW

-A New Standard for Campus Building.
+A New Standard for Student Housing.

 Through early engagement with the university, Edgemoor presented innovative financial models demonstrating that direct university ownership of the housing would generate significantly greater and more sustainable cash flow for KU.
 This strategic pivot was instrumental, helping KU unlock powerful new revenue streams capable of offsetting the financing and operating costs of the entire Central District.

 The result is a transformative development: housing for 1,250 students anchored by a 400-seat dining facility.
 By aligning early with the university, we helped shape durable, low-maintenance systems and materials.
-Today, we provide ongoing, long-term asset management and operational oversight for the student housing and the broader Central District— from the science center to the central plant and student union— reflecting our commitment to the 40 41 district’s long-term performance.
+Today, we provide ongoing, long-term asset management and operational oversight for the student housing and the broader Central District— from the science center to the central plant and student union, reflecting our commitment to the district’s long-term performance.

 grey quote mark_1_edited_edited_edited_edited_edited_edited_edited.png